Ketone supplement study probes brain-heart link in alcohol addiction

 Summary

-This study looks at how a single dose of a ketone ester supplement changes the way the brain and heart use sugar for energy in people with alcohol use disorder compared to healthy volunteers.
-Twenty adults aged 21 to 65 will receive either the supplement or a placebo, then have a special PET/CT scan to measure glucose activity.
-The goal is to better understand the relationship between brain and heart function in alcohol dependence.
+This study looks at how a single dose of a ketone ester supplement changes energy use in the brain and heart of people with alcohol use disorder compared to healthy volunteers.
+Twenty adults will receive either the supplement or a placebo and then have PET/CT scans to measure glucose activity.
+The goal is to better understand the relationship between brain and heart function in alcohol use disorder.

 Disclaimer